vfmd/vfmd.github.io/differences.md

     well-formed.

     vfmd sidesteps this problem by redefining how HTML should be mixed with Markdown.
-In doing that, it also optionally allows Markdown constructs to be used within HTML blocks.
+In doing that, it also provides a clean way for Markdown constructs to be used within HTML blocks.

  9. [Character encoding]: The original Markdown syntax does not explicitly require a specific character encoding. vfmd requires that